TalissaMoura/loans_repayment_prediction/reports/report.md

 ![roc_curve](./figures/roc_curve.png)

-Seeing the ROC curve we see that the best AUC is for the random forest model even for diferent types of false positive rates we see that the random forest have significant better performance that the other models.
+Seeing the ROC curve we see that the best AUC is for the random forest model even for different types of false positive rates we see that the random forest have significant better performance that the other models.

-For check the reveune gains, we will evaluate two cases:
+For check the revenue gains, we will evaluate two cases:
   - Gain from loan repaid adjustments: The case in which the model correctly predicted the payment of the loan.
 In this case we earned interest and fees on the amount borrowed.
-  - Gain in relation to false negatives: This is the case in which the model does not predict payment of the loan but it occurs.
+  - Gain in relation to false negatives: This is the case in which the model does not predict payment of the loan, but it occurs.
 This is a case in which interest and fees are earned again.

 So, we have these final results: